gitter-badger/script/README.md

 --------------

 This project begs to be forked. [(please please please)](https://github.com/wurde/script/fork)<br/>
-All contributions returned will be attributed and preserved.
+All contributions will be attributed and preserved.